Target level of study

 Faculty of Science

-This UE is applied to the "innovative project in mechanics".
-The aim is to give the student the elements needed to simulate the creation of a company, based on the product or range of products developed as part of the innovative project.
+This EU is applied to the "innovative mechanical engineering project."
+The aim is to give students the tools they need to simulate the creation of a business, based on the product or range of products developed in the innovative project.

-courses taught by professionals from the world of business creation
+course taught by professionals from the world of entrepreneurship

-consultations with professionals to help students (groups of up to 3) simulate setting up their own business.
+consultations provided by professionals to support students (groups of up to three students) in simulating the creation of their own business.

 ECTS